ArduPilot/ardupilot_wiki/dev/source/docs/opendroneid.rst

 .. note:: you will need to build both the bootloader and the main firmware.
 Use "Tools/scripts/build_bootloaders.py BOARDNAME" to build the bootloader before reconfiguring waf and building the main firmware to include the bootloader with the new board id.

+Here is a video illustrating the entire process:

+.. youtube:: Az8v4Kx4hS0

 Testing
 =======